vidy007/polybar/README.md

-# polybar
+# polyconfig
-personal config for polybar
+a polybar config for dwm, i3 and bspwm